DrewNaylor/guinget/docs/How-to-use.md

 In case there's something you need to drop into a terminal for, you can do it with `File>Run CMD`.
 There's also a way to run it elevated using `File>Run CMD elevated (UAC)`.
 There are keyboard shortcuts for both, the non-elevated one being `Ctrl+Alt+T` and the elevated one being `Ctrl+Alt+Shift+T`.

+Please be aware that [running CMD from guinget on 64-bit Windows causes filesystem redirection to occur, resulting in anything that has to be launched from the "real" System32 not working correctly](https://github.com/DrewNaylor/guinget/issues/98).
+This shouldn't impact most people, but it will if you need to run something like SystemPropertiesProtection.exe.
+The only workaround I can offer is to just run CMD from the Start menu or something else instead.
+I could tell Windows to run CMD from SysNative, but that doesn't work when running it elevated since it just crashes.
+A real solution would be to compile a 64-bit version of guinget, but winget doesn't offer separate architectures yet and I don't want people to have to manually install a different version.

 ## Switch tabs with mouse scroll wheel

 You can switch tab control tabs like the ones in the `Options` window using the mouse scroll wheel, just like in many Linux applications.
 This is provided by [libscrollswitchtabs](https://drew-naylor.com/drews-libs/libscrollswitchtabs-how-to-use.html).